 Lack of specificity in registry agreements should not be an excuse for introducing new requirements without appropriate policy development or collaborative implementation work.

 There has been a large amount effort spent on these issues by both GDD staff and registry operators over the past few months but the amount of progress has been slow.
-Part of that is possibly attributable to the lack of clearly defined procedures but let’s work together to get past that, work together in a fully cooperative way and do this thing in way that maximizes the benefits for all.
+Part of that is possibly attributable to the lack of clearly defined procedures, but let’s work together to get past that and work together in a fully cooperative way to jointly execute in a manner that maximizes the benefits for all.

 As a final recommendation, the RySG suggests the following: Regarding specific clarifications, if there is any doubt by directly impacted parties or GDD staff regarding whether certain clarifications are not clearly included in contracts or in consensus policies or in approved technical standards, such clarifications should not be included as requirements until there is mutual agreement of the parties or until they are included in approved consensus policies or adopted Internet standards.